Lindgard/React-Arbeidskrav/README.md

   - Deals one card face up and one card face down to itself, two cards face up for Player One and Player Two
   - standard blackjack rules apply for Dealer after Hit/Stay has been submitted by Player(s)
 - [x] Card values
+  - created JSON file with a deck of cards
 - [ ] Hit, stay
 - [ ] Highscore system stored in session/local storage
   - Sum of card values added together and new game/round launched